disco-lang/disco/docs/tutorial/arithmetic.rst

-The results may come as a bit of a surprise if you are already used to other languages such as Java or Python, which would yield a floating-point (*i.e.* real) number.
-XXX  However, rational numbers can still be entered using decimal notation.
-Try these expressions as well:
+The results may come as a bit of a surprise if you are already used to other languages such as Java or Python, which would yield a floating-point (*i.e.* real) number; as mentioned before, disco does not support floating-point numbers.
+However, rational numbers can still be entered using decimal notation.
+Try these expressions as
+well:

 * ``2.3 + 1.6``
 * ``1/5.``